 One who seeks fire.
 Another one pays for its works.
-The Master of the Abyss of before, humanity incarnate.
+The former Master of the Abyss, humanity incarnate.
 They are his vestiges… An Abyss once took form, was eventually destroyed… and merely left fragments of itself.
 Those things nevertheless just want power.
 They eternally spread Dark…

 Hex that the children of Dark brought about.
 Fires many dark orbs that pursue.